 Documents needed for the Inca Trail

-You will need the original passport used when booking the tour.
+You will need the original passport to book the tour.
 If you renew the passport after the booking, you must update the passport number.
 To do this, please send us a photo of the 2 passports.
-Passports are required to be valid for at least 6 months beyond travel dates.
+Passports must be valid for at least 6 months beyond the travel dates.

 You may require some additional vaccinations before traveling to Peru.
 Please don't forget to consult with your doctor before your trip so they can advise you.
 Please check the CDC website for suggested vaccinations by visiting us at http://wwwnc.cdc.gov/travel/destinations/traveler/none/peru.